 Prior to assessing model performance all indices (estimated and true) were rescaled to a mean of 1 by dividing by the overall index mean.
-Model performance was evaluated in 3 different ways: accuracy, bias, and coverage.
+Model performance was evaluated in three different ways: error, bias, and coverage.

-Model accuracy was measured using root mean squared error (RMSE)
+Model error was measured using root mean squared error (RMSE; Stow et al., 2009):